-The Body Mythology tells us that if we feed our hunger, we will gain weight, and we will become horrible, unlovable people.
-The real truth is that the more we buy into the Body Mythology, the more we fail to feed our emotional hunger, and the heavier our emotional weight becomes, and it is unbearable.
+The Body Mythology tells us that if we feed our hunger, we will gain weight.
+And it tell us that we will become horrible, unlovable people.
+The real truth is that the more we buy into the Body Mythology, the more we fail to feed our emotional hunger.
+And the heavier our emotional weight becomes until is unbearable.

 We do all manner of things to lose this emotional weight.
 We binge ourselves into bulimia.
 Or starve ourselves into anorexia.
-Or control ourselves and our food purity into orthorexia.
-Or drive ourselves into the ground through workaholism and perfectionism.
+Or control ourselves into orthorexia.
+We drive ourselves into the ground through workaholism and perfectionism.
 Or lose ourselves in addictions to numb the pain.
-Or control others as a proxy for controlling our lurking fear and despair.
+We control others as a proxy for controlling our lurking fear and despair.
 Or lose ourselves in pleasing others to try to get love.

-And all the while we are sill so hungry for love, and we feel like we will never be rid of our hunger and the emotional weight we carry.
+And all the while we are still so hungry for love.
+We feel like we will never be rid of our hunger and the emotional weight we carry.